Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

      All containers will use their own container IDs as their hostname, and each of them has a different IP address within the network's subnet.
-     Containers connected to the same user-defined bridge network effectively expose all ports to each other, unless firewall policies are defined specifically.
+     Containers connected to the same user-defined bridge network effectively expose all ports to each other, unless firewall policies are defined.
-     You can find more details about bridge network [here](https://docs.docker.com/network/bridge/).
+     You can find more details about the bridge network driver [here](https://docs.docker.com/network/bridge/).
-  1. Only the specified ports (-p option) are exposed to the outside network, where the client may be run.
+  1. Only the specified ports (`-p` option) are exposed to the outside network, where the client may be run.
      The command `-p <host-port>:<container-port>` maps the container port to a host port.
      Therefore, you must explicitly expose the two ports 19999 and 19998 for the master container and the port 29999 and 30000 for the worker container.